simondrauz/ds_practical/README.md

    **Note:** VS Code auto-detects `.venv` as a kernel—just select `.venv (Python 3.10.16)` from the kernel picker in notebooks.

 ### Dataset Acquisition
-1. Create a nuScenes account at https://www.nuscenes.org/download and accept the license
+1. Create a nuScenes account at https://www.nuscenes.org/download
 2. Download the **v1.0-mini** dataset and the **Map expansion pack (v1.3)**
 3. Extract both archives and organize as follows:
    ```